dtjohnso/dtjohnso.github.com/_posts/2014-11-08-doctrine-of-assurance.markdown

 date: 2014-11-08 22:05
 comments: true
 categories: [Theology, Books]
+description: Some helpful resources on the concept of assurance of salvation, or perseverance, from Wayne Grudem and Tim Challies.
 ---

 This Sunday in my Adult Sunday School class, I'll be taking advantage of a scheduled break in our [regular teaching schedule][meadowlands].
-We just finished teaching through First, Second, and Third John last week, and will be beginning a study of John's Gospel on
+We just finished teaching through First, Second, and Third John last week, and will be beginning a study of John's Gospel on November 16.
-November 16.
 To take advantage of the break in between books, I plan to focus on a topic that frequently arises in 1 John: assurance of salvation.

 In the Sunday School class, we'll be working through a number of Bible passages as they are presented in chapter 40 of Wayne Grudem's *Systematic Theology: An Introduction to Biblical Doctrine* (available from [Amazon.ca][grudem-amazon-ca], [Amazon.com][grudem-amazon-com], or [CBD][grudem-cbd]).
 His organization is helpful, and I find his comments on Hebrews 6:4--12 particularly useful.
 I'd recommend this chapter to anyone who is interested in a thorough understanding of Scripture on this topic.